Free-Order Online Selection for k-Systems: Properties of the k -systems Hierarchy

 The study of $k$-systems and their subclasses plays a key role in understanding the structural and algorithmic limits of independence systems beyond matroids.
 These classes capture different levels of combinatorial flexibility and have been useful for understanding the trade-offs between structural generality and algorithmic tractability in submodular optimization, secretary problems, and related areas.
 The introduction of $k$-growth systems offers a promising new class that likely refines this hierarchy, although its exact relation to previously studied systems remains to be fully understood.
 We believe that the proposed class is of combinatorial interest on its own, and one of the implicit goals of this paper is to initiate its study.

 In this section, we give an overview of $k$-systems, present examples of $k$-growth systems, and explain how $k$-growth systems fit in the hierarchy.
 We also study the closure properties of several subclasses of $k$-systems under fundamental operations such as restriction and contraction.
-In particular, we give a characterization of $k$-extendible systems in terms of contractions of $k$-systems.
+In particular, we give a characterization of $k$-extendible systems in terms of contractions of $k$-systems and a characterization of $k$-circuit bounded systems as the systems that satisfy a natural generalization of the classical circuit axiom for matroids.